-Rainwater fittings

-Repair category 1

-Notes No significant defects were apparent.

-It should be noted that a full assessment of the rainwater fittings can only be
+Rainwater fittings Repair category 1 Notes No significant defects were noted.
+We understand much of the rainwater goods have been replaced in the more recent past.
+It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

-Rainwater fittings

-Repair category 1

-Notes made during heavy rainfall.